jazzband/django-recurrence/docs/contributing.rst

 repository.
 This will require that you have tox installed.
 If you don't have tox installed, you can install it with ``pip install tox``.
-Running all the tests also requires that you have Python 2.6, Python 2.7, and Python 3.3 installed locally.
+Running all the tests also requires that you have Python 2.6, Python 2.7, Python 3.3 and Python 3.4 installed locally.

 This will run tests against all supported Python and Django versions, check the documentation can be built, and will also run ``flake8``,